displague/crossplane/design/one-pager-stack-ui-metadata.md

 ## Terms

-* **Stack**: A Stack is a Crossplane extension-manager managed package.
+* **Stack**: A Stack is a Crossplane stack-manager managed package.
 These packages may bundle one or many Crossplane applications or infrastructure provider controllers.
-* **Stacks**: Stacks could refer to more than one Crossplane extension-manager packages or the Extension-Manager system as a whole.
+* **Stacks**: Stacks could refer to more than one Crossplane stack-manager packages or the Stack-Manager system as a whole.

 See the [Stacks Design Doc](design-doc-stacks.md) for more details about Crossplane Stacks.